PaulBlanche/frugal/docs/data/api/02-script-loader.md

 [warn]>
 [warn]> If you want to support older browser without polyfills, you can leverage form submission and `handlers` to have server-side functionality for older browsers.

 The script loader will generate a bundle for each page descriptor.
-If a page descriptor `a` imports some scripts `foo.script.ts` and `bar.script.ts` and a page descriptor `b` only import `foo.script.ts`, and those scripts matches the bundle `'body'`, you should get two output bundles :
+If a page descriptor `a` imports some scripts `foo.script.ts` and `bar.script.ts` and a page descriptor `b` only import `foo.script.ts`, and those scripts matches the bundle `'body'`, you should get two output bundles:

 - a bundle `'body'` for the page descriptor `a` containing `foo.script.ts` and `bar.script.ts`
 - a bundle `'body'` for the page descriptor `b` containing `foo.script.ts`.

-The script loader will provide to the `loaderContext` an object with this shape : `{ [descriptor]: { [bundle]: src } }`.
-You can therefore get the url of a bundle in the `getContent` function of your [page descriptor](/docs/concepts/page-descriptor) :
+The script loader will provide to the `loaderContext` an object with this shape: `{ [descriptor]: { [bundle]: src } }`.
+You can therefore get the url of a bundle in the `getContent` function of your [page descriptor](/docs/concepts/page-descriptor):

 ```ts
 export function getContent(